andamira/medula/README.md

   `gem install compass sass susy breakpoint --no-ri --no-rdoc`

-3. Place it in theme folder, activate it from WordPress, and start developing like there's no tomorrow.
+3. Place it in theme folder, activate it from WordPress, and start developing.

-4. You can run `compass-watch.sh` script from `/lib/scss/` folder so it automatically monitor changes & updates the css files.
+4. You can run `compass-watch.sh` script from `/lib/scss/` folder to automaticaly monitor the changes and compile css in the fly.

 ## Features & Key Points

 * Starter Theme

-  Ósea is not designed to be a parent theme, nor a framework.
-It is designed to be a clean starting point to modify for each project, developing over it.
+  Ósea is not designed to be a parent theme or a framework.
+It is designed to be a clean starting point for any project, modifying it as needed.

 * Simplicity & Minimalism

   Everything has a purpose and its own place.
-An big effort has been made in making it simple to be fully understood, as well as remaining very powerful.
+It is simple enough to be easily understood, as well as very powerful.

 * Modularity and Maintainability.
-It s  DRY principles.
+	It adheres to DRY principles.
 Clear documentation.
 Index present in all files.
 Follows the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/).

 * Mobile First